“Love is what we were born with.

 what happens in an EMDR session?

 AF-EMDR therapists follow a modified 8-part EMDR protocol in which we document an extensive history and spend some time "resourcing" ––identifying things, actions, and qualities (real or imagined) that we can draw upon when we get stuck.
 Working together, we will identify a target or targets that feel "charged" with negative energy.
-Targets can include anything from a disturbing memory or image, a habit, a particular area of struggle, a persistent thought or feeling, a body sensation, etc. That “target” is then gradually “processed” using BLS, hopefully to a point that the target feels no longer feels activating.
+Targets can include anything in the present or the past from a disturbing memory or image, a habit, a particular area of struggle, a persistent thought or feeling, a body sensation, etc. The goal is to gradually "activate" that target using BLS until it no longer feels activating.

 the role of imagination